Tips To Creating Your First Dance.

 Choosing the perfect dance package for your first dance.

 1 or 2 lessons: This will teach you in simple lead/follow format in one dance.
 Sadly, you won't have enough time to choreograph any part of your song.
 It is perfect for those who contact me at the last minute to avoid that eighth grade "grab and sway".

-5 or 6 lessons: This should give you enough time to have a few special points to your song with slightly more intermediate material.
-It may give you a little time to polish it before your wedding.
+5 Lessons: This should give you enough time to have a few special points to your song with slightly more intermediate material.
 We will still probably need to repeat once or twice if you still would like to use your whole song.
 We might have time to put an entrance to your dance.
 I will teach you a dip to put at the end of your song.

-7 or 8 lessons.
-This may or may not give you enough time to choreograph your whole song with new material throughout if your song choice is under four minutes.
-You will have time for a simple lift or special embellishments.
+7 Lessons.
+We should have enough time to choreograph your whole song with new material throughout if your song choice is well under four minutes.
+You will have time for special embellishments like simple lifts or tricks.
 We will have more time to add more intermediate material to your dance.
 If you choose to choreograph your whole song, you might have some time left to polish it.
 We can add an entrance and dip ending.

-9 or 10 lessons.
+9 Lessons.
 This will give you enough time to choreograph your whole song with new material throughout and time to polish.
-This will also afford some time for you to add a father/daughter lesson or mother/ son lesson or start working on a second dance choice.
+This will usually afford some time for you to add a father/daughter lesson or mother/ son lesson or start working on a second dance choice.